djaysan/RG35xxH-Stock-Mod-Os-SSH-Syncthing/README.md

 https://github.com/exdial/anbernic-apps/tree/master

 I've packaged it here as well for the sake of this tutorial.
+**>>>(If you have the stock modified Os, you already have an ssh app so you can skip this step - however it's in chinese but we will just copy / paste stuff so it's not an issue!)
+**
 Just drag and drop the content of the zip file at the root of your SD and merge everything, find the APP in settings and select EnableSSH.
 It takes a few seconds.